c

 If a child is under 13, they can be employed in a performance role, for example, acting or modelling work.

-Are there any restrictions to employing a young person?
+What are the legal restrictions to employing a young person?

 There are several restrictions when it comes to employing children, so you will need to weigh up the pros and cons before deciding on doing so.